Cadhay: History and description

 It was built on the site of an earlier house, the great hall of which, dating back to 1420, was retained.
 His great-nephew Robert Haydon subsequently added a long gallery, a feature of late 16th century housebuilding, which closed in the south side of the house to form a courtyard.
 The residents of the Manor House have had a long association with the parish church of Ottery.

 By 1737 the house was in a poor state of repair and the new owner, Peere Williams, restored the house in the Georgian style.
 He blocked up most of the Tudor hearths and panelled a number of the rooms.
 He inserted a ceiling in the Great Hall under the magnificent oak-timbered roof to form the present dining room and roof chamber.

 During the 18th and 19th centuries the house was at times divided into two and again fell into a poor state of repair.
 It was bought by Dampier Whetham in 1910 who uncovered the old Tudor hearths and put the house into sound structural condition.
 In the 1920s he let the house to the William-Powlett family, descendants of Amias Paulet, who purchased the property in 1935, and occupied it until 2002.

 In 2002 the house was inherited by Rupert Thistlethwayte, a nephew of the last of the William-Powletts, and a furniture maker.
 He restored it to its previous splendour and introduced modern comforts such as heating and additional bathrooms, as well as contemporary furniture of his own designs to complement the antique furniture.
 Sir Simon Jenkins in his book England's Thousand Best Homes described the house thus: "The courtyard...with statues of Henry VIII and his three monarch offspring, Edward, Mary and Elizabeth...is one of the treasures of Devon."

 Statues

-Four statues dating from 1617 survive, standing over the doors in the courtyard, and represent Kings Henry VIII, Edward VI and Queens Mary and Elizabeth I.
+Four statues dating from 1617 survive, standing over the doors in the courtyard, and represent Kings Henry VIII and Edward VI, and Queens Mary I and Elizabeth I.